Cybersecurity and the role of internal audit has been added to your bookmarks.

 - The initial assessment should inform further, more in-depth reviews.
 It is not intended to be an exhaustive analysis requiring extensive testing.
 Rather, the initial assessment should drive additional risk-based cybersecurity deep dive reviews.

-Download the PDF for deeper insights into internal audit’s role in strengthening cybersecurity, or view the audio/visual presentation on "Cyber and the role of internal audit: An urgent call to action."
+Download the PDF for deeper insights into internal audit’s role in strengthening cybersecurity.

 The why and how of cyber risk assessment and defense